Effects of multi-channel AGN feedback in FIRE cosmological simulations of massive galaxies

-As the \BHCR~model includes cosmic rays from both stellar and BH feedback, it is also important to determine whether these differences are indeed driven by BH feedback, or if stellar cosmic rays could be the cause.
-To disentangle the effects of stellar cosmic rays from BH cosmic ray feedback, we tested a fourth physics model with cosmic rays from stellar feedback processes but without black holes (hereafter referred to as the ``\CR'' model) on one m12 and one m13 galaxy each.
-The m12 galaxy was integrated down to a redshift of $z=0$, while we ended the simulation of the m13 galaxy with the \CR model at $z=0.5$ after it became overly compact, due to computational expense.
-The m13 galaxy with the \CR model showed similar properties as the m13 galaxies with the \NoBHCR~model: it failed to reproduce the observed SMHM, size-mass, and $\Mstar-\sigma$ relations due to being overmassive, too compact, and having overly high stellar velocity dispersions.
+As the \BHCR~model includes cosmic rays from both stellar and BH feedback, it is useful to determine whether these differences are driven by BH feedback or if stellar cosmic rays could be the cause.
+Fully disentangling the effects of stellar cosmic rays from BH cosmic ray feedback is beyond the scope of this work, but we comment here on what we can infer from previous work and the runs in this paper.
+In this paper, we tested a fourth physics model with cosmic rays from stellar feedback processes but without black holes (the ``\CR'' model) on one FIRE-3 m12 and one m13 galaxy (see Table \ref{tab:sims}).
+The m12 galaxy was integrated down to a redshift of $z=0$, while the simulation of the m13 galaxy with the \CR~model failed at $z=0.5$ after it became overly compact (see Figure \ref{fig:compactness}).
+While the m12 galaxy with the \CR~model produced generally realistic results, the m13 galaxy with the \CR~model showed similar properties as the m13 galaxies with the \NoBHCR~model: it failed to reproduce the observed SMHM, size-mass, and $\Mstar-\sigma$ relations due to being overmassive, too compact, and having overly high stellar velocity dispersions.
 It also was continuously star-forming until the final snapshot at $z=0.5$, several gigayears after all simulations with the \BHCR~model had already quenched.
-For these reasons, the success of the \BHCR~model appears to be driven specifically by cosmic rays from BH feedback, not cosmic rays from stellar sources.
+For these reasons, the success of the \BHCR~model at the massive end appears rely crucially on cosmic rays from BH feedback, not cosmic rays from stellar sources.